 The main purpose of the stock split is to bring the price to a better level than it is currently trading at.
 Some companies share prices have risen so high that small investors may not be attracted to buy the share.
 For example, the price of an XYZ stock has increased to $2000.
 If its competitors from the industry are trading at a lower price, then small investors might be discouraged from buying the XYZ stock.
 The stock split will make it affordable for small investors to buy the XYZ stock.
 Hence this action will drive the price up due to an increase in the demand.

 As a result of the stock split, more no. of shares will be floating in the market.
 So the increased liquidity will bring efficiency in the market price of the share.

 Effect on Cash Dividend: It is normally seen and read in books that dividend incomes of investors increase after the stock split.
-For example, an investor is holding 100 shares of a company and it pays $ 2 per share, making a total dividend of $ 200 for the investor.
+For example, an investor holds 100 shares of a company, and it pays $ 2 per share, making a total dividend of $ 200 for the investor.
 Say, the company announced a stock split of 2-for-1.
-The company may declare a dividend of $ 1.2 per share making a total dividend of $ 240 (200* $1.2 / share) for the same investor.
+The company may declare a dividend of $ 1.2 per share, making a total dividend of $ 240 (200* $1.2 / share) for the same investor.
 So, the investor’s dividend income increased here by 20%.